 The Nothing Ear (stick) Truly Wireless are budget-friendly earbuds with a sleek, futuristic design.
 They're the second pair of headphones released by this manufacturer but differ as they have a one-size-fits-all bud, which means that their comfort is highly dependent on your ear shape.
 Although their unique look helps them stand out from other headphones on the market, they don't offer much in the way of new or revolutionary features.

-The Nothing Ear (stick) are fair for neutral sound.
-Out of the box, they have a bright sound profile.
-Since they're earbuds, they lack a thumpy, punchy bass, so mixes sound a bit hollow.
-While their mid-range is exceptionally flat and well-balanced, they have a very prominent treble response, so vocals and instruments are a bit harsh, while sibilants like hi-hats are piercing.
-Their passive soundstage is a bit more immersive than in-ear headphones, but audio still seems like it's coming from inside your head rather than from speakers in the room around you.
+The Nothing Ear (stick) are decent for neutral sound.
+Thanks to firmware update 184.108.40.206, they have a bit more bass than their original sound.
+Although they're earbuds and still lack some thumpy, punchy bass, they sound more even and neutral.
+They also have a balanced treble range, so vocals and instruments sound bright but not harsh.
+However, a dip in the mid-range nudges these sounds to the back of the mix and weakens them.
+While their passive soundstage is a bit more immersive than in-ear headphones, audio still seems to be coming from inside your head rather than from speakers around you.

 The Nothing Ear (stick) are passable for commute and travel.
 They have a comfortable fit and under seven hours of continuous playback time to last through long trips, but since they have an earbud design, they won't block out most kinds of background noise, including the low rumble of bus and plane engines.
 They also leak audio at high volumes, which can bother others around you.